Health & Wellness Programs

 Did you know Cleveland Clinic offers fitness, nutrition and wellness programs that can help you lower your blood pressure?Learn more

-Angiotensin converting enzyme (ACE) inhibitors: one kind of medicine used to treat hypertension by preventing the body from making the hormone angiotensin II.
+Angiotensin converting enzyme (ACE) inhibitors: One kind of medicine used to treat hypertension (high blood pressure) by preventing the body from making the hormone angiotensin II.
 This hormone causes blood vessels to narrow, which can raise blood pressure.
-ACE inhibitors allow the vessels to expand and allow more blood to flow to the heart, which lowers blood pressure.
+ACE inhibitors allow the vessels to expand (widen) and allow more blood to flow to the heart, which lowers blood pressure.
 These medicines are also used to treat congestive heart failure, to protect the kidneys in people with diabetes, and to treat people who have had a heart attack.
 They might also be used to help prevent heart attacks and strokes in high-risk individuals.

-Balloon angioplasty: a procedure during which a small balloon at the tip of the catheter (see cardiac catheterization) is inflated while in an artery to stretch a narrowed artery open and increase blood flow
+Balloon angioplasty: A procedure in which a small balloon at the tip of the catheter (see cardiac catheterization) is inflated inside a narrowed artery to stretch it open and increase blood flow

-Beta blockers: one kind of medicine used to treat hypertension, chest pain, and irregular heartbeat and to help prevent future heart attacks.
+Beta blockers: One kind of medicine used to treat hypertension, chest pain, and irregular heartbeat, and to help prevent future heart attacks.
 Beta blockers work by blocking the effects of adrenaline in various parts of the body.
-They lower the heart rate.
-They work on the heart to relieve stress to the heart so that it requires less blood and oxygen.
+They lower the heart rate and relieve stress to the heart so that it requires less blood and oxygen.
 The heart doesn’t have to work as hard, which lowers blood pressure.
-Beta blockers work on blood vessels to relax the vessel walls and lower blood pressure.
+Beta blockers also work on blood vessels to relax the vessel walls and lower blood pressure.

-Cardiac catheterization: a procedure during which a catheter (a small flexible tube) is inserted into an artery and guided to the arteries in the heart to determine pressure and look for blockages in blood flow to the heart
+Cardiac catheterization: A procedure in which a catheter (a small flexible tube) is inserted into an artery and guided to the arteries in the heart to look for blockages and determine pressure and blood flow in the heart

-Carotid endarterectomy: the surgical removal of plaque within the carotid artery
+Carotid endarterectomy: Surgery to remove plaque in the carotid artery

-Congestive heart failure: the inability of the heart to adequately pump blood.
-This can be caused by a number of factors, including untreated hypertension, heart attacks, or infections.
+Congestive heart failure: The inability of the heart to adequately pump blood.
+This can be caused by a number of factors, including untreated hypertension and heart attacks.

-Corticosteroids: natural hormones, or a group of drugs that are similar to the natural hormones produced by the adrenal glands.
-There are two main types: glucocorticoids, which have anti-inflammatory effects, and mineralocorticoids, which are necessary for salt and water balance.
+Corticosteroids: Natural hormones, or a group of drugs that are similar to the natural hormones produced by the adrenal glands.
+There are two main types of corticosteroids: glucocorticoids, which have anti-inflammatory effects (help reduce swelling), and mineralocorticoids, which are necessary for salt and water balance.

-Cyclosporine: a drug that organ transplant patients take to suppress the immune system in order to prevent their bodies from rejecting the transplant
+Cyclosporine: A drug that organ transplant patients take to suppress the immune system in order to keep their bodies from rejecting the transplant

 DASH diet: The Dietary Approaches to Stop Hypertension (DASH) diet.
 The DASH diet calls for a certain number of servings daily from various food groups, including more daily servings of fruits, vegetables, and whole grain foods.